Micro Inverters: Sometimes Brilliant… Sometimes not.

 Here’s the uncomfortable truth:

-• Micro inverters: meaningfully higher (industry estimates often sit around 1–2% per year depending on conditions and batch)
+• Micro inverters have meaningfully higher failure rates.
+Industry estimates often sit around 1–2% per year depending on conditions and batch)

-• Cheeky reddit thread covering the ideas.
+• Here’s a cheeky reddit thread covering real client experiences.
 Don’t be afraid to ask AI on this!

 Now multiply that: